Hartford Hill Stead

 While there are no public reports of her entity, trying to help the living, she is given credit by some for providing a peaceful, welcoming aura felt in the mansion.
 As the house museum is closed at night, this entity can still enjoy her home without interruption.
 All her books and things are still on display in various rooms.
 Perhaps she is still working on a plan to bring paranormal research to Connecticut.

 PERHAPS - but not known for sure.
-While it is hinted at, not much in personal experiences, let alone the findings of any seances, mediums or investigations have been shared public ally.
+While it is hinted at, not much in personal experiences, let alone the findings of any seances, mediums or investigations have been shared publicly.
 According to Spiritualist medium Elaine Kusmeskus, the results of the seances held here during the time period when Theodate Pope Riddle lived here have mostly been lost - so there is not much evidence, detailing if other spirits were contacted here.

 Elaine Kusmeskus reports in her book, CONNECTICUT GHOSTS, though, that the spirit of Theodate Pope Riddle is "very much evident" at Hill-Stead House.
 Elaine Kusmeskus may have been asked not to give details of paranormal occurrences because the Hill-Stead Museum folks weren't ready to share, afraid of the possible onslaught of ghost hunters and the like, which would perhaps interfere with all their wonderful activities.